jonnywright/cs-lisp/README.md

 # AutoCAD LISP Commands for automating tedious tasks
 A tool which has been developed to automate some of the tedious and time consuming tasks in AutoCAD.
-If you have any feature requests get in touch and I will try to add it in.
+If you have any feature requesie get in touch and I will try to add it in.

 ## Important Note
 ### TL;DR - Don't change the layer names